Thirty Years' War: Bohemian Revolt

 On 19 August, the Bohemian Estates rescinded Ferdinand's 1617 election as king and a week later formally offered the crown to Frederick.
 On 28 August, Ferdinand was elected Holy Roman Emperor, making war inevitable if Frederick accepted the Bohemian crown.
 Most of Frederick's advisors urged him to reject it, as did the Duke of Savoy, and his father-in-law James I.

 However, he received backing from Christian of Anhalt, along with Maurice of Orange, for whom conflict in Germany was a means to divert Spanish resources from the Netherlands.
 The Dutch offered subsidies to Frederick and the Protestant Union, helped raise loans for Bohemia, and provided weapons and munitions.
 However, wider European support failed to materialise, largely due to lack of enthusiasm for removing a legally elected ruler, regardless of religion.

 Although Frederick accepted the crown and entered Prague in October 1619, his support eroded over the next few months.
+This decline was accelerated in November 1619 by the battle of Hummené, covertly authorized by King Sigismund III of Poland, a large group of lisowczyks (Polish light cavalry mercenaries) launched a diversionary raid into Transylvania, defeating George Rákóczi’s corps.
+This forced Gábor Bethlen to lift the siege of Vienna and retreat a strategic reprieve that allowed the imperial forces to regroup.
 In July 1620, the Protestant Union proclaimed its neutrality, while John George of Saxony backed Ferdinand in return for the cession of Lusatia and a guarantee of Lutheran rights in Bohemia.
-Maximilian of Bavaria funded a combined Imperial-Catholic League army led by Count Tilly and de Bucquoy, which pacified Upper and Lower Austria and occupied western Bohemia before marching on Prague.
+Maximilian of Bavaria funded a combined Imperial-Catholic League army led by Count Tilly and the Count de Bucquoy, which pacified Upper and Lower Austria and occupied western Bohemia before marching on Prague.
 Defeated at the Battle of White Mountain in November 1620, the Bohemian army disintegrated, and Frederick fled the country.

 Palatinate campaign

 By abandoning Frederick, the German princes hoped to restrict the dispute to Bohemia, an objective thwarted by Maximilian's dynastic ambitions.
 In the October 1619 Treaty of Munich, Ferdinand transferred the Palatinate's electoral vote to Bavaria, and allowed Maximilian to annex the Upper Palatinate.
-Many Protestants had supported Ferdinand because in principle they opposed the deposition of a legally elected ruler, and now objected to Frederick's removal on the same grounds.
+Many Protestants had supported Ferdinand against Frederick because they opposed the deposition of a legally elected ruler, and now objected to his removal on the same grounds.
 For Catholics, it presented an opportunity to regain lands and properties lost since 1555, a combination which destabilised large parts of the Empire.